 This directory contains all the core functionality of Yosys.
-This includes the functions and definitions for working with the RTLIL data structures (rtlil.h/cc), the main() function (driver.cc), the internal framework for generating log messages (log.h/cc), the internal framework for register.h/cc), some core commands that are not really passes (select.cc, show.cc, ...) and a couple of other small utility libraries.
+This includes the functions and definitions for working with the RTLIL data structures (rtlil.h/cc), the main() function (driver.cc), the internal framework for generating log messages (log.h/cc), the internal framework for registering and calling passes (register.h/cc), some core commands that are not really passes (select.cc, show.cc, ...) and a couple of other small utility libraries.